sammi-turner/Crab-BASIC/README.md

 ### Cls

-The "cls" command, on its own, clears the console for most terminal emulators.
-There are some notable exeptions, such as the built in IntelliJ terminal.
+The cls command, on its own, clears the console for most terminal emulators.

+However, there are some notable exeptions, such as the built-in IntelliJ terminal.

-### Let
+### Identifiers

+In Crab, all identifiers must begin with a lower case letter.

-Using "let" to initialise variables is standard for Crab, like most versions of BASIC.
-Although, unlike most versions of BASIC
+"Let" commands are used to initialise variables, which is standard for most versions of BASIC.

+Although, unlike other BASICs, in Crab

 - all identifiers are placeholders for strings
 - some strings also represent integers